 The security system alarm automatically sets when the following conditions have been met:

-- The ignition switch is in LOCK [0], and the key has been removed from the ignition switch. - The hood and trunk are closed. - All doors are locked with the remote transmitter.
+- The ignition switch is in LOCK 0, and the key has been removed from the ignition switch.

+- The hood is closed.

+- All doors are locked.

 ■ When the security system alarm sets